Chaggerty1994/BalanceCapstone/README.md

 My main Objectives in building Balance were

 - Use React to build a CRUD application
-- Style the applicaiton using Material UI
+- Style the application using Material UI

 I wanted the application to be visually appealing, minimalist, and useful.